Financial Support available for Care Providers

 (Please write PTC when asked how you heard about us)

 We encourage you to continue your own independent job search.
-Additionally, click the link below to explore the services available for support with money management, health and well-being, and general advice.
+Additionally, click the link Improve Your Skills to explore the services available for support with money management, health and well-being, and general advice.

-- It is your responsibility to regularise your immigration status in the UK either through finding a new sponsor or another route.
+• It is your responsibility to regularise your immigration status in the UK, either by finding a new sponsor or exploring other legal options.
+Our aim is to support you through this process as much as possible.

-- The regional partnership provides support with finding new sponsors in the care sector.
-If you need to access support with other needs or queries, we will signpost you to the most appropriate organisation/resources.
+• Our service focuses on helping care workers find new sponsors within the care sector.
+If you have other needs or questions, we will signpost you to the most appropriate organisations or resources.

-- You are not obligated to accept any job offers you receive through the job matching support.
+• You are not required to accept any job offers that come through our job matching support.
+The choice is entirely yours.

-- If you accept a job with a new sponsor, regularise your stay through another route, or choose to leave the UK voluntarily, please notify us via email.
+• If your situation changes - for example, if you accept a job with a new sponsor, regularise your stay through another route, or decide to leave the UK - please inform us via email.